dev-squares/css-squared/readme.md

 * Import all custom files using the _app-all.scss file that will be created during this quick start process.

 ## Step 1.
 Installation
-Pull this respository as a subtree (or download as a zip) and install to /path/to/your/css/resources/css-squared
+Pull this respository as a subtree (recommended), or download as a zip, and install to /path/to/app/css/resources/css-squared

 ## Step 2.
+Create Required Files
-Create the following two files for your app in the root of the css-squared directory:
+Create the following two required files in the root of the css-squared directory:
 * _app-all.scss
 * _app-variables.scss
+These files will contain or import all your customisations.

 ## Step 3.
 Variables ##
 * Add your custom variables (or override core variables), inside _app-variables.scss